 “Leo loves making pizza at home with my mom (they make the dough from scratch) and then he plays with the toppings and hides drawings with the tomato sauce.”

 “He also loves baking & decorating cookies which can get a little messy but oh well.
 I’m a stickler for safety (work hazards, I’m biased) so fire safety & safe handling of electric equipment & tools is a must from early on I think.” – Kat P., one of my friends who’s a local doctor that works in the area.

-Whatever you cook with cook with kids, cherish the times you spend making memories with them, and appreciate the skills that you’re passing onto the next generation of Chopped Champions, foodie entrepreneurs, or home bakers.
+Whenever you cook with your kids, cherish the times you spend making memories with them, and appreciate the skills that you’re passing onto the next generation of Chopped Champions, foodie entrepreneurs, or home bakers.